Fellow Since 2001

 Check out this video of Paul Rice's work

-This profile was prepared when Paul Rice was elected to the Ashoka Fellowship in 2001.
+This description of Paul Rice's work was prepared when Paul Rice was elected to the Ashoka Fellowship in 2001.

 With an initial focus on the coffee industry, Paul Rice is using Fair Trade to transform global trade practices and ensure that farmers in developing countries earn a fair price for the goods they produce.